clingen-data-model/clingen-interpretation/source/getting_started.md

 ##The Interpretation

-Suppose that are interested in the variant NC_000017.11:g.43092919G>A, which is a missense variant in the BRCA1 gene, and you've determined that this variant is benign.
+Suppose that we are interested in the variant NC_000017.11:g.43092919G>A, which is a missense variant in the BRCA1 gene, and you've determined that this variant is benign.
 This assertion is expressed by creating a [VariantPathogenicityInterpretation]() object, expressed in JSON-LD:

 (Here, I think I'd like 2 columns.
 On the right is the following JSON code box: